 Perhaps you know about St. Jean Vianney.
-If so, you might know him as the patron saint of parish priests.
+If so, you might know him as the patron saint of priests.
 Or you might know that he often heard confessions for many hours a day.
 In fact, he was such a popular confessor, that people would wait in long lines to give their confessions in the same way that today people line up outside a store prior to the release of some new product of technology.
 Or you might know that he helped turn a town around as the parish priest.
 However, he is also known as a miracle worker.
 Here are some stories about how he helped bring about a couple of miracles.

 Early Life During the French Revolution